 When you finish a marathon, it’s definitely time to celebrate, but before you do, aim to take on about a litre of fluids as soon as you can to help speed up the recovery process.

-As part of your litre of fluids, look to take on about 400ml of HIGH5 Protein Recovery as soon as possible, and another 400ml about 60-90 minutes later.
+As part of your litre of fluids, look to take on about 400ml of HIGH5 Recovery Drink as soon as possible, and another 400ml about 60-90 minutes later.
 This will help you recover.

 Within 2-3 hours after a race try to eat a meal with a good balance of carbohydrates, fats and protein.
 And, while there is temptation to get straight into the burgers or pizza, try to have some veggies and salad to get in your micronutrients as well.